-Also, there are laws in place to punish people who try to dump their trash illegally.
+Also, there are laws in place to punish people who try to dump their trash illegally and fail to use designated recycling points.
 Laws also implore manufacturers and stores to accept certain types of waste for recycling.
 For instance, e-waste, polyethylene terephthalate (PET) plastics, metals, and glass are acceptable.

 The Ordinance on Beverage Packaging (VGV) helped to regulate the sales and return of beverage packaging.
 It also requires that manufacturers make the packaging materials labeled and recyclable.

-These countries help us see the benefits of practicing zero-waste.
-It prevents environmental degradation and protects the community's health at large.
+These countries around the world help us see the benefits of practicing zero-waste.
+It prevents environmental degradation, reduces municipal waste at source, and protects the community's health at large.
 Also, it improves the economy by creating more job opportunities.